 Causes & Triggers of Exhibitionistic Disorder

-Although childhood abuse and hypersexuality have both been correlated with Exhibitionistic Disorder, there is no conclusive evidence regarding what causes or triggers exhibitionistic proclivities.
+Although childhood abuse and hypersexuality have both been correlated with exhibitionistic disorder, there is no conclusive evidence regarding what causes or triggers exhibitionistic proclivities.

 Impacts of Exhibitionistic Disorder on Individuals & Relationships

-Exhibitionistic Disorder commonly leads to shame and emotional distress in individuals who experience this type of arousal.
+Exhibitionistic disorder commonly leads to sexual shame and emotional distress in people who experience this type of arousal.
 Internal conflict and fear of judgment can lead to isolation and difficulty finding or honestly communicating in sexual relationships.
+Partners of those with exhibitionistic disorder may feel inadequate, unattractive or worried about the implications of an exhibitionistic interest.

 Sexual dysfunction can occur when no outlet for exhibitionistic urges is present.
-Erectile Dysfunction (ED) or Delayed Ejaculation (DE) may lead individuals or couples to seek treatment for Exhibitionistic Disorder.
+Erectile dysfunction (ED) or delayed ejaculation (DE) may lead individuals or couples to seek treatment for exhibitionistic disorder.

 How Is Exhibitionistic Disorder Diagnosed?